ThunderVikes-FRC-10166/ThunderVikesFRCCompetition2026/RobotMain/Additional Student Guides/Guides for Hopper Intake Shooter/01_Intake_Component_Guide.md

 - **CAN IDs (30, 31)**: Each motor controller on the robot has a unique address on the CAN bus (the wiring network that connects everything).
 The numbers 30 and 31 are just defaults — **you must change these to match the actual CAN IDs assigned to your robot's intake motors**.
 Use the REV Hardware Client software (on a laptop plugged into the robot) to see what ID each SparkMax is set to.
 - **Motor speeds (0.5, 0.7)**: These are percentages. `0.5` means 50% power, `0.7` means 70% power.
 We don't need full speed for the arm, but we want the roller spinning faster to grab balls.
 - **Current limits (20, 30 amps)**: These prevent motors from drawing too much electrical current and overheating or tripping circuit breakers.
 The roller gets a higher limit because it works harder when grabbing balls.
+- **DIO channels (0, 1)**: These are the numbered ports on the roboRIO where the limit switches are wired.
+The roboRIO has 10 DIO ports (0–9). **You must change these to match which ports you actually plugged the limit switch wires into.**
 - **Idle modes**:
   - `kBrake` for the arm means when the motor stops, it actively resists movement.
 This keeps the arm from flopping around.
   - `kCoast` for the roller means when the motor stops, it spins freely.
 There's no reason to lock the roller when it's off.